 32%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-The description identifies a specific tool (Google Stitch) and output artifact (DESIGN.md), which provides some distinctiveness, but it relies heavily on buzzwords like 'premium', 'anti-generic', and 'perpetual micro-motion' that add fluff without clarity.
-The critical omission is any 'Use when...' guidance, making it difficult for Claude to know when to select this skill from a pool of alternatives.
+The description identifies a specific tool (Google Stitch) and output format (DESIGN.md) but relies heavily on buzzwords and marketing-style language ('premium', 'anti-generic', 'perpetual micro-motion') rather than concrete, actionable capabilities.
+It completely lacks a 'Use when...' clause, making it difficult for Claude to know when to select this skill.
+The description would benefit from clearer trigger terms and explicit usage guidance.

 Suggestions

-Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to create a design system, generate a DESIGN.md file, or set up UI standards for a Google Stitch project.'
+Add an explicit 'Use when...' clause, e.g., 'Use when the user asks to create or update a design system for Google Stitch, generate a DESIGN.md file, or define UI styling standards for a Stitch project.'

-Include common user-facing trigger terms such as 'design system', 'UI guidelines', 'style guide', 'design tokens', or 'component library' to improve keyword coverage.
+Include natural trigger terms users might say, such as 'UI design', 'design tokens', 'styling guide', 'theme', or 'component styles' to improve keyword coverage.

 | Dimension | Reasoning | Score |